asciborek/fxplayer/README.md

 - [x] Saving and loading playlist files.
 Load and save the last playlist.
 - [x] Storing and loading the last application settings(e.g: volume level).
 - [x] Fetching artist info from last.fm and displaying it.
+- [x] "repeat a track" and "repeat a playlist" options

 ## Features to implement
 - Scrobbling played tracks to last.fm
-- "repeat track" and "repeat playlist" options
 - Display the current track album cover
 - Shuffle playlist option
 - Add more supported file extensions(if it is possible)